heineking/ChatApplication/README.md

 ### What is a JSON Web Token (JWT)? ###

 The web is stateless which means that data cannot be saved across requests.
 This means that in order to protect resources the user must be validated for every request.
 A common approach is to store the authentication with a session on the server.
 This approach, however, does not scale well horizontally.
+Consider what might happen if the application were to be split among multiple servers?
+Managing a session across multiple servers is difficult.
+The JWT does allow for authentication to be handled across multiple servers.

+The JWT is a cryptographically signed and encrypted JSON object that is saved on the client and sent back to the server.
+The neat thing about JWT is the flexibility of the information that can used for authentication.

+A developer will need to decide where to store the JWT once the user has been authenticated.
+This [stormpath](https://stormpath.com/blog/where-to-store-your-jwts-cookies-vs-html5-web-storage) article outlines both approaches: Cookies & Web Storage.

+#### Cookies ####

+Cookies could be used if the API is being served on the same domain as the application.
+The advantage of using cookies is that they can be set automatically from the server.
+The authentication cookie is then automatically sent with every subsequent request to that domain.

+Cookies, with the proper HttpOnly flag, can also be protected from being accessed by JavaScript.
+This helps to protect against cross-site scripting attacks (XSS).
+There is another concern to protect against cross-site request forgery attacks.
+The site can generate a **csrf token** to prevent these attacks.

+#### Web Storage ####

+Web storage is another storage method available for storing JWT.
+The user can pick between localStorage or sessionStorage.
+The localStorage will persist until explicitly deleted and the sessionStorage will be deleted only while the window that created it is open.

+The Web Storage must be used if accessing an API on a domain that is separate from the initiating resource.
+The drawback to using WebStorage is that no security standards are enforced (in contrast to cookies).
+The user must take proper measures to send JWT over HTTPS.
+To make things worse, since the WebStorage is accessible by JavaScript, there is valid concern for cross-scripting attacks.

+A very real concern with XSS attacks is that third-party JavaScript can access the WebStorage and compromise the security.
+This makes identifying and protecting against XSS attacks difficult.

+#### What do we do? ####

+Cookies should be used websites that need higher security.
+The cookies will need to address the CSRF attacks but this is easier to manage by the application.

+I will continue to use WebStorage for this project because it presents an interesting problem that I do not often encounter.
+This should, however, be thought through carefully when developing a *real* application.

+In a **real world** situation, I would plan on using cookies if I were planning on shipping this as a live application.
+Using cookies would require me to host the API on the same domain as the SPA.
+I would also need to issue a CSRF token in the JWT.

+#### JWT Sources: ####

 sources: